 Obtaining and maintaining funding throughout your studies is an important component of life as a graduate student.
-Please find below funding oppurtunities available to you from the Department, University, and outside agencies.
+Please find both internal and external funding opportunities available to you from the Department, University, and outside agencies.

 Tips for Preparing Fellowship Applications

 Funding agency committees and internal selection committees are looking for excellence in three areas:

 - Excellence of research proposal/evidence of research potential